 The Cornell method of note taking is best for understanding key ideas and relationships.

 It involves drawing a horizontal line 2 inches from the bottom of the paper, then drawing a vertical line, 2 1/2 inches from the left edge of the paper, from the top to the 2 inch bottom line of every page.
 Lecture notes are written on the right hand side of the paper.
 The area to the left of the line is used to write main ideas, prompts and sample questions.
-The left-hand column should be filled in when a student reviews his/her notes.
+The area at the bottom is used to write a summary, note any questions, and highlight concepts.
+These areas are to be filled in when reviewing your notes.

 The page is organized by topic.
 The main topics branch out into subtopics with detailed information about each.